CHILDREN OF THE CORNMOVIE REVIEW

 The same for the strangely isolated town in Shirley Jackson's The Lottery.

-When a town or city was completely cutoff from the rest of the world, everybody knew about it, as in John Carpenter's ESCAPE FROM NEW YORK.
+When a town or city was completely cutoff from the rest of the world, everybody knew about it, as in John Carpenter's ESCAPE FROM NEW YORK, or Jerome Bixby's It's A Good Life.

 What happens in the town of Gatlin, where all the adults are killed off?
-The rest of the county, neighboring border towns, farms, the entire state of Nebraska just ignores the fact that a small tax and vote contributing town and enormous farming community - and so major contributor to the state's economy - has just dropped off their map!
-Nobody is curious, nobody questions, no extended families, nobody is concerned that the vibrant infrastructure that brought food, mail, and money in and out of this town is cut off.
+The rest of the county, neighboring border towns, farms, the entire state of Nebraska just ignores the fact that a significant tax and vote contributing town and enormous farming community - and so major contributor to the state's economy - has just dropped off their map!
+Nobody is curious at the state or federal level, Nobody questions, No extended families, Nobody is concerned that the vibrant infrastructure that brought food, mail, and money in and out of this town is cut off.

 It's one thing to have a story like this where a town is vacant thanks to a world calamity like disease in THE LAST MAN ON EARTH or a nuclear strike or SOME THING.
-But this town of Gatlin with miles upon square miles of farming community sharing fenceline with the untouched neighboring farm communities, abruptly vanishes from the face of Nebraska and it goes unnoticed for three years?
-No freaking way!
+But this town of Gatlin with miles upon square miles of farming community sharing fenceline with the uncursed neighboring farm communities, abruptly vanishes from the face of Nebraska and it goes unnoticed for Three Years?

 |Feo Amante's Horror Home Page, Feo Amante's Horror Thriller, and feoamante.com are owned and